RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We've found that managing all application state in a local database enables a fast reactivity loop where the contents of the UI depend entirely on the contents of the database.
 This provides a clearer mental model and debugging experience for developers, and has end-user benefits like persisting UI state that's traditionally treated as ephemeral.

 Ultimately, this approach suggests a powerful perspective: seeing an entire app as a reactive query over the underlying data.
 This reactive query could then be maintained _incrementally_ to achieve good performance while providing _unified data provenance_ through every layer from the event log to the displayed UI.
-While we've only just scratched the surface of the lessons to glean from this perspective, the initial explorations in this essay suggest that a framework based on this perspective iso both possible to build and radically simpler to use.
+While we've only just scratched the surface of the lessons to glean from this perspective, the initial explorations in this essay suggest that a framework based on this perspective is both possible to build and radically simpler to use.
 </Markdown>
 </Abstract>